Yadgar Nasriddinova: Career

 From October 1941, Nasriddinova was employed as an engineer on the Tashkent Railway, simultaneously continuing her graduate studies at the Tashkent Institute.
 She worked as a foreman on the Katta-Kurgan Reservoir project and the following year she headed the crew which built the rail line between Tashkent and the Angrenugol Mine.
 Joining the communist party in 1942, she became the Secretary of the Central Committee of the Komsomol for Uzbek schools.
 Around this time, she became the second wife of Siroj Nuritdinov (Sirodzh Nurutdinov), a war veteran and secretary of the regional party committee, who would later serve as chairman of the trade unions of Uzbekistan.
-Nuritdinov was a political rival of Sharof Rashidov, based largely on an alliance over leadership positions between Uzbek elites from Tashkent and Ferghana, which emerged when the capital of Uzbekistan was moved in 1930 from Samarkand, the regional center of Rashidov's heritage.
+Nuritdinov was a political rival of Sharof Rashidov, based largely on an alliance over leadership positions between Uzbek elites from Tashkent and Fergana, which emerged when the capital of Uzbekistan was moved in 1930 from Samarkand, the regional center of Rashidov's heritage.
 In 1946, she was appointed as the First Secretary of the Komsomol for the Tashkent Regional Committee of Uzbekistan.
 Graduating in 1947, she continued to rise in the Komsomol and district party holding various posts.
 In 1952, she headed the Ministry of Industry of Uzbekistan.
 Three years later, she was selected as deputy chair of the Council of Ministers of the Uzbek SSR and then in 1959 became Chairman of the Presidium of the Supreme Soviet of the Uzbek SSR, succeeding Sharof Rashidov.